 This work is licensed under a Creative Commons Attribution 4.0 License.

 Housley, Matthew; Russell, Heather M.; and Tymoczko, Julianna, "The Robinson-Schensted Correspondence and A2-web Bases" (2015).
-Faculty Publications.
-Paper 8.
+Mathematics and Statistics: Faculty Publications.
+8.